Skip to content

 Upstream output has "direction": "upstream" (the default shape, unchanged).
 The transitive walker is backed by an edges_by_source_model index so cost scales with fan-out rather than total edges.

 Emit a project-wide column-level lineage snapshot to disk.
-Walks every model in the SemanticGraph and serializes the result as a single JSON artifact so downstream consumers (BI tools, governance dashboards, AI review bots) can query lineage without re-invoking the engine.
+Walks every model in the SemanticGraph and serializes the result as persisted catalog artifacts (a catalog.json front door plus edges.parquet / assets.parquet) so downstream consumers (BI tools, governance dashboards, AI review bots) can query lineage without re-invoking the engine.

 Terminal window